NorthernMan54/homebridge-warmup4ie/README.md

 # Using the plugin

+Thermostats are retrieved from the my.warmup.com site, and are automatically created in the Home App.

 ## Temperature Control

 Changes to the temperature create a temperature override for the current setting.
 Length of the override defaults to 60 Minutes ( or the duration setting).